 Where will the BWC video be stored?

-BWC video will be stored on a server located at REJIS.
+BWC video will be stored on a server located at the Regional Justice Information Service (REJIS).

 How long is the video kept?

-All BWC recordings not scheduled for court proceedings, litigation holds, active investigations or departmental uses shall be maintained for 30 days in accordance with the Missouri Police Clerks Records Retention Schedule.
+All BWC recordings not scheduled for court proceedings, litigation holds, active investigations or departmental uses shall be maintained for a minimum of 30 days in accordance with the Missouri Police Clerks Records Retention Schedule.

 Does the officer have to tell me when I’m being recorded?